godiagonal/elasto-js/README.md

 ### Features

   * Images are displayed in a square format and the proportions will be preserved when the grid is resized.
   * Data in any format can be used as long as it's an array containing objects.
+The format is preserved and the original objects are returned upon selection.
 This works great for displaying results from an API request.
-  * The format of the original data is preserved and the original objects are returned upon selection.
   * Supports common keyboard and mouse events to select objects in the grid.
-  * Arrow keys can be used to move through the grid in all directions.
   * Easy to dynamically add, remove or replace objects in the grid.
   * Lightweight, less than 7 kb.
   * No dependencies, built in native JS with optional jQuery support.
   * Works in all major browsers and on mobile.

-### Known issues

-  * Doesn't have built in paging.
-For now this can be managed from outside the library depending on the needs of your application.

 ### Contents

   * [Installation](#installation)